Cave diving regions of the world: Norway

-Jordbrugrotta (also known as Pluragrotta) is a cave in Rana, Norway.
+Jordbrugrotta (also known as Pluragrotta) is a cave in Rana Municipality.
 It is the deepest cave in Northern Europe.

 Cave divers occasionally visit Jordbrugrotta which is the most dived cave in Scandinavia.
 Most of the other approximately 200 caves in Rana are not suitable for diving, and formation of caves has been limited due most of the rock being granite.
 Another diveable cave nearby is Litjåga.
 Damming of Kallvatnet made diving in Jordbrugrotta possible.
 There have been multiple cases of fatalities and injuries among visiting cave divers, but the accident rate is not out of proportion with the number of divers.
 The cave's passages were formed by the river Plura's flow through porous limestone.
 Rock formations include marble.
 Visibility in the cave is good.